UngerboeckAPI/20.96/Readme.md

 ##20.96 Updates 2020-02-05:

--Added models, wrapper functions and examples for over 100 new Endpoints
+-Added models, wrapper functions and examples for over new Endpoints

+-Added new upgrades towards 20.97 release

 -Added Important tip about upgrading above